Synerise/android-sdk/README.md

 ### CustomClientAuthConfig
 You can also provide your custom Client `Authorization Configuration`.
 At this moment, configuration handles `Base URL` changes.

+#### Client.getPromotions()
+Use this method to get all available promotions that are defined for this client.
+This method returns `IDataApiCall` with parametrized `List<PromotionResponse>` object to execute request.

+#### Client.activatePromotionByUuid(String)
+Use this method to activate promotion that has uuid passed as parameter.
+Method returns `IApiCall` to execute request.

+#### Client.activatePromotionByCode(String)
+Use this method to activate promotion that has code passed as parameter.
+Method returns `IApiCall` to execute request.

 ```
 Synerise.Builder.with(this, syneriseBusinessProfileApiKey, syneriseClientApiKey, appId)
     .customClientConfig(new CustomClientAuthConfig("http://myBaseUrl.com/"))